 Dr. Zia’s research includes developing micro-continuum theory for structure-property relationships of flowing suspensions, elucidating the mechanistic origins of the colloidal glass transition, and microscopic modeling of reversibly bonded colloidal gels, which resulted in discovery that gel aging is actually ongoing but very slow phase separation and the finding that mechanical yield of colloidal gels is actually a non-equilibrium phase transition, triggered by changes in osmotic pressure.
 Her research group aims to unlock the fundamental connections between colloidal-scale physics and life-essential processes in biological cells using theoretical colloid physics, biological modeling, and high-fidelity computational models.
 Her group’s ultimate vision is to create a generalized platform for uncovering disease mechanisms and pathways for physics-based therapeutics.

-Dr. Zia’s work has been recognized by several awards, including the NSF PECASE Award, the NSF CAREER Award, NSF BRIGE Award, the Publication Award from the Society of Rheology, the Office of Naval Research (ONR) Young Investigator award, the ONR Director of Research Early Career Award, and the Engineering Sonny Yau (’72) Teaching Award.
-In addition, Zia serves as an Associate Editor for the Journal of Rheology, on the Advisory Boards of the journal Physics of Fluids and AIChE Journal.
+Dr. Zia’s work has been recognized by several awards, including the PECASE Award, the ONR Director of Research Early Career Award, the Office of Naval Research (ONR) Young Investigator award, the NSF CAREER Award, the NSF BRIGE Award, the Publication Award from the Society of Rheology, and the Engineering Sonny Yau (’72) Teaching Award.
+Most recently she was named an Otterson Faculty Fellow at Stanford.